I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wmistr/ns-wmistr-wmireginfow.md

 Indicates the total size of the WMI registration data associated with this <b>WMIREGINFO</b> structure, calculated as follows: (<b>sizeof</b>(<b>WMIREGINFO</b>) + (<b>GuidCount</b> * <b>sizeof</b>(<b>WMIREGGUID</b>) + <i>additionaldata</i>).
 Additional data might include items such as the MOF resource name, registry path, and static instance names for blocks.

-`GuidCount`

-Indicates the number of <a href="..\wmistr\ns-wmistr-wmiregguidw.md">WMIREGGUID</a> structures in the array at <b>WmiRegGuid</b>.

-`MofResourceName`

-Indicates the offset in bytes from the beginning of this structure to a counted Unicode string that specifies the name of the MOF resource in the driver's image file.
-The string must be aligned on a USHORT boundary.
-This member should be set only in response to a WMI registration request (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551731">IRP_MN_REGINFO</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff551734">IRP_MN_REGINFO_EX</a> with <b>Parameters.WMI.DataPath</b> set to WMIREGISTER).

 `NextWmiRegInfo`

 If a driver handles WMI requests on behalf of another driver, as a class driver might on behalf of a miniclass driver, <b>NextWmiRegInfo</b> indicates the offset in bytes from the beginning of this <b>WMIREGINFO</b> to the next <b>WMIREGINFO</b> structure that contains WMI registration information for the other driver.
 Otherwise, <b>NextWmiRegInfo</b> is zero.